 Requirement identification and source document

-This DRD is called from ECSS-Q-ST-40, requirement 8.5.1a5.11.2b.5.
+This DRD is called from ECSS-Q-ST-40, requirements 8.5.1a and 5.11.2b.5.

 Purpose and objective

 As part of the Safety Data Package (SDP), a SVTL log collects all the open safety verification items from the different safety analysis/hazard reports of the SDP at the end of the production and qualification phase of the project.
 It provides information of the verification effort and gives reference to the close out documents (e.g. test reports, analyses, and procedures).
 Depending on the number and severity of the open verification items it can be the basis for the decision to put the next processing steps (like acceptance or integration into the next higher level) into hold.